t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 ### initrd with nbd support - more generic and parametrized
 The recipe above was a quick prototype of initrd, with hardcoded values (adresses, NBD name etc.).
-It was possible to improve this and do it less invasive and more flexible (parametrized) way.
+It was possible to improve this and do it in a less invasive and more flexible (parametrized) way.

 1. Modification in [`/init`][init_patched] - add setting `NBDROOT` from kernel parameter nbdroot:
 ```